AdobeDocs/analytics-platform.en/help/analysis-workspace/visualizations/intelligent-captions.md

 ---
 # Intelligent captions

-Intelligent captions uses advanced Generative AI to provide key insights for the most frequently used Workspace visualizations in natural language.
+The Intelligent captions functionality uses advanced Generative AI to provide key insights for the most frequently used Workspace visualizations in natural language.

 Intelligent captions are geared towards: